Systematic review software

 Output and settings

-A spreadsheet with .csv or .xlsx format is the final output users can download.
-You can manually configure the data extraction forms according to your data extraction needs.
-You can use the setting to configure the user roles like editor and reviewer assign tasks like screening and data extraction.
-There are also settings for crowdsourcing.
+The final output users can download is a spreadsheet in .csv or .xlsx format.
+You can manually configure the data extraction forms according to your needs.
+You can use the setting to configure the user roles, such as editor and reviewer, and assign tasks like screening and data extraction.